 Course title Biomaterials

-Course code XME94
+Course code CHM_E94

 Type of course Elective

 Level of course Undergraduate

-Year of study 5 th Semester 9 th ECTS credits 4 Name of the lecturer Eleftherios Amanatides Learning outcome At the end of this course the student should learn: 1.
-The meanings of biocompatibility and toxicity of biomaterials 2.
-The different types of biomaterials depending on the biomedical application and the most important mechanical, physicochemical and biological properties of these materials.
-3. The differences between biomaterials that are designed for organs replacement, reconstruction and regeneration.
-4. The most important types of proteins, cells and tissues and their mechanisms of interactions with biomaterials surfaces 5.
-The most important in-vitro and in-vivo test of biomaterials 6.
-The most important mechanisms of cells response to wounds caused by biomaterials implantation Competences/Skills At the end of the course the student will have further developed the following skills/competences: 1.
+Year of study 5 th

+Semester 9 th

+ECTS credits 4

+Name of the lecturer Eleftherios Amanatides

+Learning outcome At the end of this course the student should learn: The meanings of biocompatibility and toxicity of biomaterials The different types of biomaterials depending on the biomedical application and the most important mechanical, physicochemical and biological properties of these materials.
+The differences between biomaterials that are designed for organs replacement, reconstruction and regeneration.
+The most important types of proteins, cells and tissues and their mechanisms of interactions with biomaterials surfaces The most important in-vitro and in-vivo test of biomaterials for monitoring their biocompatibility and toxicity The most important mechanisms of cells response to wounds caused by biomaterials implantation

+Competences/Skills At the end of the course the student will have further developed the following skills/competences: 1.
 The ability to choose or prepare the proper biomaterial depending on the biomedical application 2.
 The ability to predict the response of the biological system during the interaction with different biomaterials 3.
 The ability to design and plan processes for surface modification of biomaterials for improvement of biocompatibility and material performance 4.
-The ability to choose or plan the proper in-vitro or in-vivo tests for checking and monitoring the biocompatibility of materials Prerequisites There are no prerequisite courses.
-It is, however, recommended that students should have basic knowledge of Materials Science, Polymers Science and Biology Course contents Introduction to biomaterials and biocompatibility / toxicity.
-1st, 2nd and 3^d generation biomaterials.
-Replacement, Reconstruction and regeneration of basic organs Types of biomaterials: Synthesis and properties of metallic, ceramic and polymeric biomaterials Mechanical and physicochemical properties Types of biomaterials: Hydrogels, Natural Biomaterials, medical fibers and textiles.
+The ability to choose or plan the proper in-vitro or in-vivo tests for checking and monitoring the biocompatibility of materials

+Prerequisites There are no prerequisite courses.
+It is, however, recommended that students should have basic knowledge of Materials Science, Polymers Science and Biology

+Course contents Introduction to biomaterials and biocompatibility / toxicity. ^{1st}, 2nd and 3^d generation biomaterials.
+Replacement, Reconstruction and regeneration of basic organs Types of biomaterials: Synthesis and properties of metallic, ceramic and polymeric biomaterials Mechanical and physicochemical properties

+, Types of biomaterials: Hydrogels, Natural Biomaterials, medical fibers and textiles.
 Usual methods for surface modification of biomaterials.
 Proteins - Cells - Tissues: Mechanisms of interactions with biomaterial surfaces.
-Cells and tissue responses to implantation wounds In-vitro and in-vivo tests of materials biocompatibility

-6. Application of biomaterials in ophthalmology, orthopediatrics, cardiovascular surgery and urology.7.
-Choice and design of proper materials for biomedical applications Suggested reading Biomaterials Science: An Introduction to Materials in Medicine, Second Edition [electronic resource] - 2nd edition/2004 - Authors: Ratner, B. D ISBN: 978- 0125824637, Type: Electronic book Biomaterials [electronic resource], Authors: Park, Joon and Lakes, R.S., ISBN: 9780387378800, Type: Electronic book Teaching and learning methods Classes in PowerPoint that are uploaded for the students in the e-class site of the course The instructor solve exercises during the classes Assessment and grading methods One project per group of one or two students in a specific biomaterials topic (50 % of final grade).
-The students presents their project and deliver a 10 pages summary of the project Final written exams (50 % of final grade) Language of instruction Greek Course URL https://eclass.upatras.gr/courses/CMNG2117/
+Cells and tissue responses to implantation wounds In-vitro and in-vivo tests of materials biocompatibility Application of biomaterials in ophthalmology, orthopediatrics, cardiovascular surgery and urology.
+Choice and design of proper materials for biomedical applications Suggested reading Biomaterials Science: An Introduction to Materials in Medicine, Second Edition [electronic resource] - 2nd edition/2004 - Authors: Ratner, B. D ISBN: 978-0125824637, Type: Electronic book Biomaterials [electronic resource], Authors: Park, Joon and Lakes, R.S., ISBN: 9780387378800, Type: Electronic book Teaching and learning methods Classes in PowerPoint that are uploaded for the students in the e-class site of the course The instructor solve exercises during the classes Assessment and grading methods One project per group of one or two students in a specific biomaterials topic (50 % of final grade).
+The students presents their project and deliver a 10 pages summary of the project Final written exams (50 % of final grade) Language of instruction Greek Course URL https://eclass.upatras.gr/courses/CMNG2117/ thermodynamics and kinetics of charge transfer reactions at electrode/electrolyte interphases.
+By the end of the course the students should be able to: